Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 - Magnesium is a key player in glucose control.
 Increased intake of magnesium is known to decrease blood glucose levels.

 See the best magnesium food sources for more ways to incorporate it into your diet. - Possible weight loss - A healthy weight is good for insulin resistance.
-Because of its high water content, watermelon has low calories, a negligible amount of fat, and few carbs; all which aid weight loss.
+Because of its high water content, watermelon has low calories, a negligible amount of fat, and few carbs; all of which aid weight loss.

 Water in Watermelon

 Watermelon is 91% water!
-This is watermelon's biggest glucose-regulator.
+This is watermelon's biggest glucose regulator.

 How Much Watermelon Should a Diabetic Eat?